 We will test small amount of given blood sample in this study.
 After testing for antibodies in this study, we would like to store in de-identified form the remainder of their samples for indefinite time for use in (i) future ethically approved research and (ii) genetic cell research studies.
-After your friend/relative/patient regains their capacity we will seek their continued consent to store these samples.
+After your ward/relative/person you are consenting for regains their capacity we will seek their continued consent to store these samples.
 Their blood samples in future research and DNA in future genetic cell research studies would be assigned a code and their data would also be identified only by this code.
 However, their DNA is unique to them so it can never be completely anonymous.

-Your friend/relative/patient's samples will be used mainly by local researchers, but ethically approved research projects may take place working together with other hospitals, universities, non-profit institutions or commercial laboratories worldwide.
-You or your friend/relative/patient can still ask for their samples to be destroyed at any time.
+Your ward/relative/person you are consenting for's samples will be used mainly by local researchers, but ethically approved research projects may take place working together with other hospitals, universities, non-profit institutions or commercial laboratories worldwide.

+You or your ward/relative/person you are consenting for can still ask for their samples to be destroyed at any time.